Bhoomika Theatre Group: Mungitlo Natakam

 Mungitlo Natakam or Theatre at your doorstep is an initiative by Bhoomika theatre group.
 The initiative gives an opportunity to the colonies and gated communities to invite the group to their space and perform for free.

 The main goal of this initiative is to show the taste of live theatre to the next generation of audience.

 It was first started by the group in 2004.
 Over a two-year period, the theatre team went to different localities in Hyderabad and performed plays in residential areas.
-The group performed more than 25 shows and it was a huge success.
+The group performed nearly 30 shows and it was a huge success.
 It was disbanded due to logistical reasons.
 It was revived again in 2019.

 Theatre for young Audience

-Bhoomika is very passionate about doing theatre for children...
+Bhoomika is very passionate about doing theatre for children.

 Bhoomika is associated with ASSITEJ.
 As part of that, Assitej India has organised International Theatre Festival for Children and Young audience since 2014.
 TIFLI Hyderabad is organised in association with Bhoomika to engage and enlighten children and spread the awareness about Theatre for Young Audience (TYA).
 Bhoomika has organised TIFLI 4 times from 2014 to 2017.
 There were performances of mime, magic, music, dance, puppets, storytelling, and stand up comedy along with theatre plays for children.
 Here the adults performed for children and young adults.
 This kind of theatre, developed by adults for children, helps to get closer to them and address some of their issues.
 This was taken up by Bhoomika to spread information about theatre for young audiences among schools and theatre practitioners in Hyderabad.

+In November 2022, Bhoomika theatre group, Telangana Pollution control board, Telangana Biodiversity board and Ecofolks jointly organised the First Telangana state Green theatre festival at the Bhaskara Auditorium, BM Birla Science museum, Khairtabad.
+An inter-school drama competition was organised.